webxdc/webxdc_docs/src/tips_and_tricks.md

 > In the future this might become an @types npm module, but for now it is what it is: _a simple file copy with **no** automatic updates_.

-### Using the Types
+### Using types

-for using the types you need to import the file.
+Start by importing the file.

-Using in typescript:
+In Typescript:

 ```tyspescript
 import type { Webxdc } from './webxdc.d.ts'
 ```

-using in Javascript:
+In Javascript:

 ```javascript
 /**